Policy on Unclaimed Deposits 2022-23

 In view of the increase in the amount of the unclaimed deposits with banks year after year and the inherent risk associated with such deposits, banks should play a more pro-active role in finding the whereabouts of the account holders whose accounts have remained inoperative.

 Bank shall make an annual review of accounts in which there are no operations (i.e. no credit or debit other than crediting of periodic interest or debiting of service charges) for more than one year.
-The bank shall make an endeavor to approach the customers by informing them in writing that there has been no operation in their accounts and ascertain the reasons for the same.
-In case the non-operation in the account is due to shifting of the customers from the locality, they may be advised to provide the details of the new bank accounts to which the balance in the existing account could be transferred.
+The bank shall make an endeavor to approach the customers by informing them in writing that there has been no operation in their accounts and to ascertain the reasons for the same.
+In case of non-operation in the account is due to shifting of the customers from the locality, they may be advised to provide the details of the new bank accounts to which the balance in the existing account could be transferred.

 If the letters are returned undelivered, the customers shall immediately be put on enquiry to find out their whereabouts or their legal heirs in case they are deceased.